OxfordSemantic/AdvancedWorkshop/2_4-NamedGraphs/2_4-NamedGraphs.md

 ## 📖 &nbsp; What is the Default Graph?

-The default graph is unlike named graphs in that it has no name and stores triples rather than quads.
+The default graph is unlike named graphs in that it has no name and is internally stored as triples rather than quads.

-Without specifying a named graph RDFox will reference the default graph.
+Without specifying a named graph, RDFox will reference the default graph (unless the [default-graph-name parameter](https://docs.oxfordsemantic.tech/data-stores.html#default-graph-name-parameter) is specified).

 <br>
 <br>